oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 Now that you've got your code in place, there's only one tiny piece of code left to change: the code that starts your web server.

-Normally when your Node application starts running, via the `app.listen()` method, the web site is immediately online.
-Now that you're using OIDC, however, you don't actually want that behavior.
+Usually, when your Node application starts running, via the `app.listen()` method, the website is immediately online.
+However, now that you're using OIDC, you don't want that behavior.

-In order to set up the OIDC rules and policies, the oidc-middleware library performs its setup routines asynchronously.
-If your site was to immediately go online, it could cause errors when users try to view protected pages, etc.
+To set up the OIDC rules and policies, the oidc-middleware library performs its setup routines asynchronously.
+If your site was to go online immediately, it could cause errors when users try to view protected pages, etc.

 To get around this, you'll want to modify your server start code like so: